Compromise, Don't Optimize: Generalizing Perfect Bayesian Equilibrium to Allow for Ambiguity: Conclusion

-Uncertainty seems to mean that details are hard to describe.
-And yet traditional models focus on two types of workers, high and low, or assume linear demand functions.
-Uncertainty seems to preclude that players agree on likelihoods of uncertain events and yet this is done in PBE.
-PCE opens the door to understanding more realistic uncertainty.
+{\it Non-probabilistic reasoning.} Uncertainty per se seems to mean that details are hard to describe.
+And yet traditional models focus on two types of workers, high and low, or capture the uncertainty by a small number of parameters.
+Uncertainty seems to preclude that players agree on likelihoods of events, and yet this is done in PBE.
+We introduce PCE to open the door to understanding more realistic uncertainty.

-We demonstrate the usefulness of our solution concept in relevant economic examples.
-The underlying game trees are simple while the uncertainty is rich.
-This richness, such as allowing for any demand function in a neighborhood, precludes a tractable analysis of PBE.
-PCE yields tractable results with simple proofs as players focus on extreme situations, allowing them to ignore intermediate constellations.
-New insights come to light.

-The traditional PBE framework reveals a different solution for each prior.
+{\it Parsimony.} The traditional PBE framework reveals a different solution for each prior.
 Such flexibility can be useful to fit data.
 But flexibility in terms of a multitude of different answers gives little guidance to those who need to make choices.
-One easily looses the big picture if there are many details that determine what happens.
-On a more abstract level, traditional PBE analysis reveals parsimonious results by limiting attention to only few types of players.
-In contrast, PCE generates parsimonious results by forcing players to find a compromise in many different situations.
+One easily loses the big picture if there are many details that determine what happens.
+To achieve clear and transparent results, one often gives up realism and adapts simplistic uncertainty with only a few types for each player.
+In contrast, the PCE concept under genuine ambiguity is by design very parsimonious.
+Making best compromises across many different situations allows to abstract from many details.

+{\it Tractability.} The usefulness of our solution concept is demonstrated in relevant economic examples where uncertainty is rich.
+This richness limits a tractable analysis of PBE.
+PCE yields tractable results with simple proofs as players focus on extreme situations, allowing them to ignore intermediate constellations.

+{\it Accessibility.} The PCE concept under genuine ambiguity is undemanding and easy to teach.
+Uncertainty can be described with bounds.
+There is no need for probabilities, and Bayes' rule can be put back on the shelf.

-Acceptance of the common knowledge assumption is dwindling.
+The common acceptance of priors is dwindling.
 The literature on decision making and game playing under uncertainty has now developed alternative concepts.
 We hope to add to this literature.
 Numerous paths to future research open up in a search for new insights and for a clearer exposition of existing understanding of economic and strategic principles.